Adenza: History

 Dual-headquartered in London and New York City, Calypso Technology was founded in 1997 by Charles Marston and Kishore Bopardikar.
 It was acquired by private equity firms Bridgepoint and Summit Partners in June 2016.
 The company has over 20 offices in 18 countries.
-The company changed its name to Adenza in 2023.
+The company changed its name to Adenza in 2021, after Thoma Bravo's acquisition of Calypso and AxiomSL.

 Calypso's software is written entirely in Java and serves front office, middle office, and back office functions, allowing financial institutions to consolidate their infrastructure on a single platform.
 Their flagship product, Bank-in-a-Box, bundles the software with a Target Operating Model for the processing of all asset classes, as well as pre-configured business workflows and market best practices.

 In July 2017, Calypso completed the acquisition of a minority stake in Sernova Financial.
 In March 2021, Thoma Bravo bought Calypso from its then owners for $3.7bn.

 In June 2023, Nasdaq, Inc. announced that it had agreed to acquire Adenza in a $10.5 billion cash-and-stock deal, the biggest for the US exchange operator to date.
 The acquisition was completed in November 2023.

+In 2025, Nasdaq completed the integration of Adenza as part of its strategy to expand beyond exchange operations and position itself as a diversified technology company.